Click here to listen to a reading of this blog:

 I’m worst in the mornings, where every little thing feels like it’s going to topple me over.
-I tell myself it’s fine, it doesn’t matter, don’t get stressed, but the effort I’m putting in to not get stressed and remember to stay calm, in effect, makes me feel more tired and stressed.
+I tell myself it’s fine, it doesn’t matter, don’t get stressed, but the effort I’m putting in to not get stressed and remembering to try and stay calm, in effect, makes me feel more tired and stressed.
 It’s mentally and and physically draining and time consuming.
 It’s a vicious cycle.

-I feel like my stress is from my persistent high cortisol, which you already know about, but also the irregular periods, suspected imbalanced progesterone and estrogen and my ongoing battle trying to get to the bottom of that.
+I feel like my stress is from my persistent high cortisol (adrenal fatigue), which I’ve already told you about, but also the irregular periods, suspected oestrogen dominance and my ongoing battle trying to get to the bottom of that.
 Dealing with the acne is also pretty stressful and upsetting at times.
-You can’t imagine what all of this is like to juggle, unless you’ve experienced it all yourself.

 I started magnesium glycinate today, too, which I’ll be taking at night.
-The magnesium malate seems to be helping, but Thyroid UK mentioned in their most recent magazine that glycinate is the most easily absorbed and good for endocrine health.
+The magnesium malate seems to be helping, but Thyroid UK mentioned in their most recent magazine that glycinate is the more easily absorbed and good for endocrine health.
 So I’m switching to that to see if it makes any further improvements.

 I’m going to look into meditation and de-stressing tips as well.